joekreu/basic_pcp/PARSING.md

 ```

-The fake tokens do not really need to be inserted.
+The virtual operands do not really need to be inserted.
 It is enough that the
 parser pretends that they are inserted.
 In fact, one of the ten parsers in
 this repository (`pcp_ir_0_no_ins`; see section 3.1) works like this.
-However, a real insertion, done by the tokenizer, greatly simplifies the
+However, a real insertion, done by the tokenizer, simplifies the
 parser's precedence climbing code, because it thereby only has to process
 infix expressions.

-Binding powers smaller than 6 are also considered 'reserved'.
-For example,
+Binding powers smaller than 6 are also considered 'reserved':
-a negative _lbp_ is assigned to the artificial `$END` token (see section 2).
+A negative _lbp_ is assigned to the artificial `$END` token (see section 2).
-The benefits of other small 'internal' binding powers become visible in more
+The benefits of other small 'internal' binding powers become visible with
-elaborate parsers.
-E.g., the _comma_ can be parsed under certain conditions
+more powerful parsers.
+For example, the _comma_ can possibly be parsed
-as a _left associative infix operator_ with small binding powers (e.g., with
+as a _left associative infix operator_ with small binding powers
-_lbp_ = _rbp_ = 5).
+(such as _lbp_ = _rbp_ = 5).

 In summary, user defined binding powers should be integers in range `6 to 99`.
 This does not seem to be a serious restriction.
 If required, the range could
-easily be extended.
+be extended at the expense of increasing the fake binding powers of 100.

 The _lbp_ and _rbp_ values of a specific operator can be equal or differ
 by any number, as long as they are in this range.
 Binding powers of unary